BitNet-SMARTPDM/arrowhead-setup/README.md

 <!-- toc -->

 ## <a name="TheSystemRequirements"></a>The System Requirements
-Installations requires at least 4GB RAM and 20GB HDD
+Global and Local installations with the all Arrowhead native services requires min 4GB RAM and 20GB HDD

+The Current Arrowhead docker images (svetlint) servers arrowhead 4.1.3 (the old version).
+In order to get have Arrowhead 4.2.0 you should apply below steps on your installation source.

 ## <a name="installation"></a>Docker installation on Windows, Raspberry and Linux

 ### <a name="DoC"></a>Install Docker on Windows